ValeriyDyachenko/fun-virtual-scroll/README.md

 ## ISSUES

-- I used standard browser scroll which has vertical size restrictions.
+- <s>I used standard browser scroll which has vertical size restrictions.
-So if you generate a very big JSON with one million cards, for example - it will work, but the browser will not show the entire list.
+So if you generate a very big JSON with one million cards, for example - it will work, but the browser will not show the entire list.</s>

-- Performance improvements, especially with enabled search, are possible.
-The current version is not fully optimized.
+- <s>Performance improvements, especially with enabled search, are possible.
+The current version is not fully optimized.</s>

-- Developed for chrome
+- <s>Developed for chrome</s>

+- <s>In the FireFox during fast scrolling content are not rendered</s>

-- In Firefox, to save the input value, Enter should be pressed or focus should be lost.
-Saving doesn't work immediately when scrolling.
+- <s>In Firefox, to save the input value, Enter should be pressed or focus should be lost.
+Saving doesn't work immediately when scrolling.</s>